ColumPaget/Crayonizer/README.md

 		}
 ```

-	Will only crayonize the output of cat if it has one argument '/proc/cpuinfo'.
 If you want to crayonize cat, tail, and head of /proc/cpuinfo, try:

 ```
 		entry cat|tail|head /proc/cpuinfo